 Editor’s note: This was contributed by Elliott Zaagman a trainer, coach, and change management consultant who specializes in aiding Chinese companies as they globalize.
-He uses a comprehensive 4-dimensional model that enables organizations to take a holistic approach to global readiness, from the inside out.
-To contact him, check him out on LinkedIn, or scan the QR code at the bottom to connect with him on WeChat.
+To contact him, check him out on LinkedIn, or add ezaagman on WeChat.

 I worked at LeEco from March 2016 to May 2017 at their Beijing office.
 Beginning as an external consultant hired to coach leaders in the company’s rapid overseas expansion.
 I was later hired as a full-time employee, where I headed up their Culture Globalization program, an HR initiative designed to bridge the cultures of the China and overseas offices.
 This program was also designed to develop the language, cultural, and leadership skills of the staff at the Beijing headquarters.